ipsy-md/docs/docs/cluster/cecile/data.md

 ## How to retrieve lost data

 !!!
 Warning "At the moment snapshots cannot be retrived by yourself"
-    Due to a filesystem issue, snapshots cannot be retrived by yourself, please, contact the admin at `cecile-admins-l at ovgu.de` in case you need to retrieve data.
+    Due to a filesystem issue, snapshots cannot be retrieved by yourself, please, contact the admin at `cecile-admins-l at ovgu.de` in case you have lost data.

 === "Data lost in the last 7 days"